 The external nose (the part you can see easily on the outside) can also play an important role in nasal obstruction and ear, nose, and throat health.
 The nostrils and area directly above them form what is called the nasal valve (see illustration below).
 This area is somewhat prone to collapse, but can be particularly narrowedor easily collapsible due to a number of reasons, including congenital causes (from birth) or previous trauma/surgery.
-Rhinoplasty and nasal valve surgery are commonly used to treat nasal obstruction that originates at the external nose.
+Rhinoplasty and nasal valve surgery, including nasal valve repair, are commonly used to treat nasal obstruction that originates at the external nose.

 Nose Surgery – Rhinoplasty and Nasal Valve Surgery